Walktober

 Month-long Events:

 1. Join the Walktober Strava Club and track your walks from your device.
-Prizes will be awarded throughout the month through the leaderboard.
 Click here for the steps to join.
 Bonus: by using strava you are helping your city!
 The City of Wichita uses the data in Strava to learn where people in the city are biking and walking.

 2. Walktober ICT Facebook Group: During Walktober, learn how the simple habit of walking can provide numerous health benefits!
-Uplift Healthy Lifestyle, ICT Muscle and Joint Clinic, & Just Move ICT invite you to join our Facebook Group to get support as you create your walking habit.
+Uplift Healthy Lifestyle invites you to join our Facebook Group to get support as you create your walking habit.
 Our local experts can help you step to the next level – wherever you are in your fitness journey.

 Events